couchbaselabs/try-cb-lcb/README.md

 ## Design Notes

-This sample is focused on demonstrating some of the basic concepts of working with the Couchbase [C-SDK] and does not represent best practices for writing a scalable production ready REST server.
-[Kore.io] has several features that can be used to implement strategies that scale much better (memory pools, async tasks, etc).
+This sample is focused on demonstrating some basic concepts of working with the Couchbase [C-SDK] and does not represent best practices for writing a scalable production ready REST server.
+[Kore.io] has several features that can be used to implement strategies that scale much better (e.g., memory pools, async tasks).
 Likewise, [libcouchbase] has several strategies that can be used to help orchestrate asynchronous responses or events.
 However, this sample currently just implements a simple "thread per connection" model by using one LCB instance per thread, thread local memory, and `lcb_wait()` with synchronous callback delegates.
 A scalable production server would most likely want to explore the fully asynchronous strategies instead.

 ### Server Layer Components